Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     Use the following fingerprint when creating your device in IoT Hub.
     (The fingerprint has also been placed in fingerprint.txt for future reference.)
     SHA1 Fingerprint=2A1B236A3839A2D8070E9A0EE21C9E1488DDBA7E

+    WARNING: Certificates created by this script MUST NOT be used for production.
+    WARNING: They expire after 365 days, and most importantly are provided for demonstration purposes to help you quickly understand CA Certificates.
+    WARNING: When productizing against CA Certificates, you'll need to use your own security best practices for certification creation and lifetime management.
     ```

     </p>